Starter • Unit 2: People & Things

 Use what you learned today to answer these questions.
 Elaborate as much as you can!

-1. What's in your bag right now?
+1. What's in your bedroom?
+Tell me 5 things.

 Self-Assessment